bjt-user/Linux/calendar_tools/calcurse.md

 When importing and then exporting ical, the information \
 `ORGANIZER` and `ATTENDEE` seem to get lost.

+#### change windows

+TAB to select another window!

+For example to switch to "appointments" from "calendar".

 #### insert appointment

+(In "calendar" window)

 navigate to the day you want to insert your appointment